John Baillieul

 (2015)

 John Baillieul's research deals with robotics, the control of mechanical systems, and mathematical system theory.
 He has done research and written about (1) the connections between optimal control theory and what has recently been called ``sub-Riemannian geometry,'' (2) problems in the control of nonlinear systems modeled by homogeneous polynomial differential equations, (3) the control theory of rotating elastic systems, (4) motion planning and control of kinematically redundant manipulators, and (5) problems associated with anholonomy in planning motions for robots which have elastic joints and other components which store energy.
 Recently he has become interested in problems in information based control, networked control systems, and communication- constrained control of nonholonomic systems.
+Of particular interest in these areas is an emerging theory of neuromimetic control and its application in modeling brain networks.

-Click here for a more extensive bio.
+Click here for a more extensive CV

 Click here for my papers and Google Scholar metrics.